+Excused Absences

-Excused Absences If a student is absent, the parent or guardian must report the absence by calling the school attendance number before 9:00 AM and give the reason for the absence.
-The attendance number is 740.238.7100.
-Excused Absence The only acceptable excuses for absence from school or class will be:
+If a student is absent, the parent or guardian must report the absence by calling the school attendance number before 9:00 AM and give the reason for the absence.
+The attendance number is 238-7100 Excused Absence

+The only acceptable excuses for absence from school or class will be:

-- 1. Personal illness of the student. - 2.
-Illness in the student's family necessitating the presence of the child. - 3.
-Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only). - 4.
-Death in the family (up to 18 school hours unless a reasonable cause may be shown for a longer absence.) - 5.
-Quarantine for contagious disease. - 6.
-Religious reasons. - 7.
-Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to up to four days). - 8.
-As determined by the Superintendent.
+- 1. Personal illness of the student.

+- 2. Illness in the student's family.

+- 3. Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only).

+- 4. Death in the family applies to absence of up to 18 school hours unless a reasonable cause may be shown for a longer absence.

+- 5. Quarantine for contagious disease.

+- 6. Religious reasons.

+- 7. Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to up to four days).

+- 8. As determined by the Superintendent.

 The school may require the parent/guardian to verify the cause of absence (For example: In the case of frequent or long term illness, a physician's statement may be required.).
 The physician's statement must be presented no later than one school day from the date of absence.
 The school may require the parent/guardian to verify the cause of absence (For example, in the case of frequent or long term illness, a physician's statement may be required.).
 An absence will be recorded as unexcused until proper communication from a parent/guardian has been received in the office.
 If a student's absence is viewed as excessive, a report will be filed with the Licking County attendance officer.
+Unexcused absences do not permit the student to make up any missed schoolwork, quizzes or tests.